Kazu010101/AD-Setup-OU-User-Group-Policy-RMIT-Cybersecurity-Project/README.md

 ## Verification of Group Policy

 At this point, the "Classified Information" Group created before comprises of 2 users only, which are "Admin One" and "Admin Two".
-We can verify that other users who are not joined in the group cannot access the folder by creating a Shared Folder on the Windows Server VM:
+We can verify that other users who are not joined in the group cannot access the folder by creating a Shared Folder on the Windows Server VM and configuring the permission as follows:

 - Create a folder on the C: drive (C:\Classified Information).
 - Right-click the folder, select Properties, and go to the Sharing tab.